jgawrilo/butler_install/README.md

 4) [Butler UI](https://bitbucket.org/blueridgedynamics/butler) (User interface)

 ### Full Docker (Recommended Installation for testing)
-This installation works with Linux and OS X and requires [Docker](https://docs.docker.com/engine/installation/),[Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.
+This installation works with Linux and OS X and requires [Docker](https://docs.docker.com/engine/installation/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.
 It has been tested with Version 17.09.0.

+It is recommended to configure Docker with 2 CPUs and 8 GB of Memory for basic use.

 This installation runs each of the four software components listed above in a separate docker container.